Outreach prospecting for high-quality links

 I'm talking about:

-Google has done a great job already of devaluing spammy links, and is constantly taking it further to push the really high-quality and trusted sites to the top of search results and drop sites that use black-hat techniques to manipulate search rankings.
+Google has done a fairly good job already of devaluing spammy links, and is constantly taking it further to push the high-quality and trusted sites to the top of search results and drop sites that use dodgy techniques to manipulate search rankings.

 So, what kind of backlinks do we want?